grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 1. To sign in, enter `admin` for the username.

-1. For the password paste it which you have saved to a file after decoding it earlier.
+1. Copy the password from the saved file you previously decoded, and paste it into the **Password** field.

 ## Customize Grafana default configuraiton

 Helm is a popular package manager for Kubernetes.
-It bundles Kubernetes resource manifests to be re-used across different environments.
-These manifests are written in a templating language, allowing you to provide configuration values via `values.yaml` file, or in-line using Helm, to replace the placeholders in the manifest where these configurations should reside.
+It bundles Kubernetes resource manifests that you can reuse across different environments.
+These manifests are written in a templating language, allowing you to provide configuration values via the `values.yaml` file or in-line using Helm to replace the placeholders in the manifest where these configurations should reside.

-The `values.yaml` file allows you to customize the chart's configuration by specifying values for various parameters such as image versions, resource limits, service configurations, etc.
+The `values.yaml` file allows you to customize the chart's configuration by specifying values for various parameters such as image versions, resource limits, service configurations, and so on.

 By modifying the values in the `values.yaml` file, you can tailor the deployment of a Helm chart to your specific requirements by using the helm install or upgrade commands.
 For more information about configuring Helm, refer to [Values Files](https://helm.sh/docs/chart_template_guide/values_files/).